 To gain control over their cloud expenses, companies apply various cost management and optimization strategies and solutions in tandem:

-- Cost visibility and allocation – Using a variety of cost allocation, monitoring, and reporting tools, you can figure out where the expenses are coming from.
+- Cost visibility and allocation – Using a variety of cost allocation, monitoring, and reporting tools, you can figure out where the expenses are coming from and even do a break-even analysis.
 Real-time cost monitoring is especially useful here since it instantly alerts you when you’re going over a set threshold.
 A computing operation left running on Azure resulted in an unanticipated cloud charge of over 500k for one of Adobe’s teams.
 One alert could have prevented this.

 - Cost budgeting and forecasting – You can estimate how many resources your teams will need and plan your budget if you crunched enough historical data and have a fair idea of your future requirements.
 Sounds simple?
 It’s anything but – Pinterest’s story shows that really well.